matthewtodd/raycast-extension-github-notifications/README.md

 Type "github notifications" in the Raycast window and follow your nose!

 At this point, the extension is installed and you can ctrl-c to kill the watcher process in the terminal.

+## Contribute

+Despite all the files above, there's actually very little code here.
+It's all in [src/github-notifications.tsx](/src/github-notifications.tsx), with a little configuration in [package.json](/package.json).
+Have fun!